-K2 Marine Specialty Limited ('the Company') undertakes insurance market activities with the principal activity being an insurance general agent.
-During the period, the Company ceased underwriting activities.
+K2 Property D&F Limited ('the Company') undertakes insurance market activities with the principal activity being an insurance general agent.

 The Company is an appointed representative of Pioneer Underwriting Limited ('Pioneer') who are regulated by the Financial Conduct Authority.

 Results and dividends